 In most cases cryptocurrency or virtual currency is reported on the tax return in the same manner as property such as stock or other capital gains or losses.
-See Frequently Asked Questions on Virtual Currency Transactions for the IRS guidelines.
-If you are reporting virtual currency transactions in the 1040 return, be sure to mark the Yes box on the "At any time during 2021, did you receive, sell, exchange, or otherwise dispose of any financial interest in any virtual currency" question.
+See Frequently Asked Questions on Virtual Currency and Digital Assets Transactions for the IRS guidelines.
+If you are reporting Digital Assets transactions in the 1040 return, be sure to mark the Yes box on the "At any time during 2022, did you: (a) receive (as a reward, award, or payment for property or services); or (b) sell, exchange, gift, or otherwise dispose of a digital asset (or a financial interest in a digital asset)?" question.

 Option 1: Entering a summary and attaching the details as a PDF attachment: